18 Ways to Keep Remote Employees Connected and Engaged

 These events are usually hosted on Zoom, but you can use other platforms to amplify your events.
 Additionally, make sure these events are happening regularly but not in a cadence that overwhelms your team’s calendars.

-The one challenge remote employees have when building connections with their teams is the lack of serendipity that often happens in an office space — known as the famous “water cooler chats.”
+The one challenge remote employees have when building connections with their teams is the lack of serendipity that often happens in-office — known as the famous “water cooler chats.”
 Remote leaders have to be intentional about providing these types of connections, but it’s far from impossible to achieve.

 For companies with many employees, it’s a good idea to organize events dedicated to personal interests and hobbies, like book clubs, yoga workshops, or sports events.
 In case this is logistically challenging, virtual coffee chats or once-a-month virtual happy hours can also be a good team bonding solution.

-When working in a remote team, employees can find themselves mainly communicating with groups of coworkers and needing more personal 1-on-1 connections.
-Therefore, managers and leaders should also facilitate employees to connect and meet 1-on-1 to increase bonding on personal levels.
+When working in a remote team, employees can find themselves mainly communicating with groups of coworkers and needing more personal one-on-one connections.
+Therefore, managers and leaders should also facilitate employees to connect and meet one-on-one to increase bonding on personal levels.

 One of the best ways to do that is to ensure every new hire invites all their teammates for a 15-minute intro chat during their first week on the job.
 It’s an effective way to speed up relationship-building and make the first week on the job more balanced for the new employee.